aidelbtw/OnDeWei/README.md

 2. WHEN CODING, DO THIS
-(check if you have something like C:\Users\User\KedaiRuncit in your cmd, if dont have then do - cd KedaiRuncit)
+(check if you have something like C:\Users\User\OnDeWei in your cmd, if dont have then do - cd KedaiRuncit)
 - git checkout yourname-feature
 - git pull origin main
 - code .